man90es/BDO-REST-API/README.md

-# Black Desert social REST API
+# BDO-REST-API
-An unofficial REST API server for Black Desert Online community data.
+A collector for Black Desert Online player in-game data that provides an unofficial REST API.

 ## Projects using this API
-- [BDO Leaderboards](https://bdo.hemlo.cc/leaderboards/): a web-based leaderboard application for BDO guilds.
+- [BDO Leaderboards](https://bdo.hemlo.cc/leaderboards/) ([GitHub](https://github.com/octoman90/BDO-Leaderboards)): web-based leaderboards for Black Desert Online.

-## API routes
-The current version of API is v1. **v0 is no longer supported** and is not fully functional due to changes in the official BDO website.
-- The migration guide can be found [here](doc/migrationGuilde.md).
-- The v1 OpenAPI documentation can be found [here](https://gitlab.com/man90/black-desert-social-rest-api/-/tree/master/doc/api/openapi.json).

-## Getting the binary
-You can either download prebuilt binaries from [here](https://gitlab.com/man90/black-desert-social-rest-api/-/pipelines) or build them yourself following [this guide](doc/buildingFromSource.md).
+## How to start using it
+There are two ways to use this API in your apps:
+1. https://bdo-rest-api.herokuapp.com/v1 is an instance that I host.
+Keep in mind that it may be slow to respond, and might just stop working one day.
+It's also rolling-release: if the API changes in the master branch on GitHub, this instance will reflect it immediately and your app may break.
+The API documentation can be viewed [here](https://gitlab.com/man90/black-desert-social-rest-api/-/tree/master/doc/api/openapi.json).
+2. Host it yourself.
+The server may cost some money, but the process is trivial.
+This approach will give you more stability and freedom.
+There are four easy steps to it:
+	1. Build the server from the source code following [this guide](doc/buildingFromSource.md) or download a prebuilt Linux binary from [here](https://gitlab.com/man90/black-desert-social-rest-api/-/pipelines).
+	2. Set the environment variables if you want.
+The list is in a section below.
+	3. Run the binary.
+Possible flags are described in a section below.
+	4. Use the API as described in the [documentation](https://gitlab.com/man90/black-desert-social-rest-api/-/tree/master/doc/api/openapi.json).

 ## Environment variables
 Catch requests on a specific port (8001 by default):